sirpeterg/IgScrapper/README.md

 # IgScrapper

+version 0.3

 An Instagram scrapper, intended to generate trainingdata for downstream Machine Learning and Deep Learning applications.

 Downloads jpgs as well as metadata of this post.